SquadFM/Squad-Field-Manual/README.md

 - Second medic kit has long range optic.
 - Try to always have a visual on your squad leader.
 If they go down before they can place a rally or FOB your whole squad will most likely lose the precious ground they just covered.
 - If you go down, the squad goes down.
+- In a firefight with multiple downed friendlies, when reviving, give each person a quick tap with the medic bag (don't full heal).
+This quick tap allows your friend to begin building stamina, and therefore actually allows them to aim better and help defend while you go and get to another person.
+Go back when it's clear/everyone is up and then begin full healing them.

 [Back to top](#squad-field-manual)